 - is currently being treated with long-term corticosteroid therapy (medications)

-- has bleeding problems or is taking anticoagulant (blood thinning) drug products
+- has bleeding problems or is taking anticoagulant (blood-thinning) drug products

 - has inherited porphyria

-- Sustained fever, severe abdominal pain, prolonged heavy bleeding, or fainting.
+- sustained fever, severe abdominal pain, prolonged heavy bleeding, or fainting.

-- Abdominal pain or discomfort, or general malaise (“feeling sick,” including weakness, nausea, vomiting or diarrhea, with or without fever)
+- abdominal pain or discomfort, or general malaise (“feeling sick,” including weakness, nausea, vomiting or diarrhea, with or without fever)

+The Abortion Pill is now available by mail.
 Before taking the Abortion Pill or any other medication, get information from a trusted source so that you understand how it works and the possible side effects.
 Women have trusted the Pregnancy Resource Center Medical Clinic with pregnancy decisions since 2008.

 Are you having second thoughts or regrets about your abortion decision?
 It may not be too late to change your mind.
-If you’ve taken the first dose of the abortion pill, Mifepristone (Mifeprex or RU-486) there is an effective process for reversing the procedure, called abortion pill reversal.
-The process uses the progesterone hormone, which has shown to counteract the effects of the abortion pill.
+We can help.
+If you’ve taken the first dose of the abortion pill, there is an effective process for reversing the procedure, called abortion pill reversal.
+At the Pregnancy Resource Center Medical Clinic, this service is available at no cost to you.

 Women have successfully continued their pregnancies and given birth to healthy babies after reversal progesterone treatment was given under doctor’s care.
 Any attempts to counteract the abortion pill should not be done without the assistance of a medical professional.
-For more information go to: www.abortionpillreversal.com or call 877-558-0333.
+The abortion pill reversal treatment is available at Pregnancy Resource Center Medical Clinic.
+For more information or to make an appointment, go to: www.abortionpillreversal.com or call 877-558-0333.